Probabilistic Counters for Privacy Preserving Data Aggregation: Conclusions and Future Work

-Morris Counter and MaxGeo Counter are considered as the most popular probabilistic counters.
-However, results of this paper shed a new light on the properties of probabilistic counter in general.
+The Morris Counter and the MaxGeo Counter are considered the most popular probabilistic counters.
+However, the results of this paper shed new light on the properties of the probabilistic counter, in general.
 There is a possibility to provide analogous differential privacy properties for other probabilistic counters.
-Moreover, this paper enables to provide differentially private algorithms for other applications, especially those, which base on Morris or MaxGeo Counter.
-For instance, in Section \ref{sect:counters} we mentioned PCSA and HyperLogLog Counters together with their variances, which can be manually adjusted to applications.
-A proper choice of $m$ parameter implies an exchange of the memory usage for the accuracy of the estimation.
-We have mentioned that the parameters of differential privacy of these counters can be obtained via Observation \ref{obs:maxDP}, however such a direct result may be not satisfying.
+Moreover, this paper enables the provision of differentially private algorithms for other applications, especially those based on Morris or MaxGeo Counter.
+For example, in Section \ref{sect:counters} we mentioned PCSA and HyperLogLog Counters together with their variances, which can be manually adjusted to the applications.
+The proper choice of the $m$ parameter implies an exchange of memory usage to improve the accuracy of the estimation.
+We have mentioned that these counters' differential privacy parameters can be obtained via Observation \ref{obs:maxDP}.
+However, such a direct result may not be satisfying.
 Hence a more precise calculation is needed.
-For instance, Observation \ref{obs:maxDP} may be utilized again together with some concentration inequalities.
+For example, Observation \ref{obs:maxDP} may be used again with some concentration inequalities.